 - 1/e.
 Cape of Mesco – Levanto

-Most of it winds along with a border of Cinque Terre National Park.
-It’s up on the hilltop and the altitude rises over 800 meters.
-It’s possible to join with a track from every town.
-It needs some additional climbing to reach Path 1 or taking regional busses near the pathway checkpoints to do some additional hiking in Cinque Terre.
-Regional busses are free with a Cinque Terre Card.
+Most of it winds along with a border of Cinque Terre National Park, up on the hilltop with an altitude rising over 800 meters.
+It is possible to connect with a track from each town, although some additional climbing is required to reach Path 1 or taking regional buses near the pathway checkpoints to do some additional hiking in Cinque Terre.
+Regional buses are free with a Cinque Terre Card.

 1/a.
 Portovenere – Pass of Telegrafo

-The most popular route among Path 1.
-Starts from picturesque Portovenere and that 8.5 km long track takes about 3 to 4 hours to complete.
-On the way, there are some landmarks.
-Village Campligia, many viewpoints, and a place to take the stairs down to the beach in Monesteroli.
-Section 1/a. ends in the Pass of Telegrafo, where busses take hikers to Riomaggiore or just hike down from there to the same town on the 593V.
+The most popular route on the Path 1 trail starts from the picturesque Portovenere.
+It’s 8.5 km long and takes about 3 to 4 hours to complete.
+On the way, there are some landmarks such as Campligia Village, many viewpoints, and a place to take the stairs down to the beach in Monesteroli.
+Section 1/a ends at the Pass of Telegrafo, where hikers can take busses to Riomaggiore or hike down from there on the 593V.

 1/b.
 Pass of Telegrafo – Cigoletta

-The next hiking trail starts from the Pass of Telegrafo, where there are a bus station and a bar.
-The length of a certain track is 7 km and that part can be completed in over 2 and a half hours.
-Track sweeps along at the top of the hill where at some places are views for both sides (to the coastal line and the other side of the mountain).
+The next hiking trail starts from the Pass of Telegrafo, where there is a bus station and a bar.
+The length of this certain track is 7 km and it can be completed in over two and a half hours.
+The track sweeps along at the top of the hill, where there are views from both sides (to the coast line and the other side of the mountain).
 The altitude is around 600 meters.
-Section 1/b. ends in Cigoletta.
+Section 1/b ends at Cigoletta.

 Hikers can join the section from Riomaggiore.
-It’s a 3.2 km long hike which starts from Riomaggiore, through Sanctuary of Montenero to the Pass of Telegrafo.
-You can choose between one and a half hours hike on track 593V or the local bus, which operates between the village and the Pass of Telegrafo.
+It is a 3.2 km long hike that starts from Riomaggiore, through the Sanctuary of Montenero to the Pass of Telegrafo.
+You can choose between a one-and-a-half-hour hike on track 593V or the local bus, which operates between the village and the Pass of Telegrafo.

-Another option from Riomaggiore is path 501.
-It’s a 2.4 km long track, which takes about an hour and a half to reach Trail 1.
-Starts near Riomaggiore castle and reaches Trail 1 at Sella La Croce.
+Another option from Riomaggiore is Path 501, a 2.4 km long track that takes about an hour and a half to reach Trail 1.
+It starts near the Riomaggiore castle and reaches Trail 1 at Sella La Croce.

-From Manarola goes pathway 506.
-Starts from the village and takes through Volastra.
-In total it’s a 4 km hike, which should take over 2 hours.
-The ending point of the track is called Sella di Monte Marvede.
-There is also an option to save legs and start from Volastra (Busses operates between Manarola and Volastra).
+From Manarola goes Pathway 506, which starts from the village and takes you through Volastra.
+In total it’s a 4 km hike that should take over two hours, with the ending point being called Sella di Monte Marvede.
+There is also an option to save some legwork and start from Volastra (busses operate between Manarola and Volastra).

 1/c.
 Cigoletta – Termine

-At the beginning of Cigoletta, there aren’t any proper landmarks that point out the starting position.
+At the beginning of Cigoletta, there are no proper landmarks that point out the starting position.
 The closest village is Corniglia and the route is easily found.
-The length of the section is 7.5 km and takes about 3 hours or a bit more to complete.
-Another track that goes along at top of the hill, where the highest point rises over 800 meters.
-Section 1/c. ends near to village Puin in Termine.
+The length of the section is 7.5 km and it takes about 3 hours or a bit more to complete.
+Another track goes along the top of the hill, where the highest point rises over 800 meters.
+Section 1/c ends near the village of Puin in Termine.

-Hikers can join with that section from Corniglia.
-Path 587 from Corniglia to Cigoletta takes about an hour to climb and the trail starts from Corniglia near Chiesa San Pietro (same starting point as Corniglia – Volastra – Manarola).
+Hikers can join the section from Corniglia.
+Path 587 from Corniglia to Cigoletta takes about an hour to climb, and the trail starts from Corniglia near Chiesa San Pietro (the same starting point as that of Corniglia–Volastra–Manarola).

-From Vernazza to join with 1/c. the section has two options.
+From Vernazza to join with 1/c., the section has two options.
 The first is through San Bernardino and Fornacchi.
 Pathway 507 is a 3.3 km track and takes just a bit over an hour to reach there.
-It starts from Vernazza (on the way to Corniglia) with the Blue track, but after a short hike goes another hiking trail on the left to San Bernardino.
-Also, another option is to save energy and take a bus to San Bernardino.
+It starts from Vernazza (on the way to Corniglia) with the Blue track, but after a short hike, it goes onto another hiking trail to the left of San Bernardino.
+Another option is to save energy and take a bus to San Bernardino.

-Another option to join with the exact section is through Reggio Sanctuary.
-Path 508 is 2.9 km and takes about over an hour to reach the Path 1.
-It starts from Vernazza railway station and through Via Brigate Partigiane road it takes hikers to the right track.
-Also, local busses operate regularly between the village and Reggio Sanctuary.
+Another option to join the exact section is through Reggio Sanctuary.
+Path 508 is 2.9 km and takes about an hour to reach Path 1.
+It starts from Vernazza railway station and, through Via Brigate Partigiane road, it takes hikers to the right track.
+Additionally, local buses operate regularly between the village and Reggio Sanctuary.

 1/d.
 Termine – Cape of Mesco

-The 1/d. trail starts near village Puin in Termine.
-That trail is 7 km long and needs about 2 hours to complete.
-Altitude is around 400 meters and on the way, there is also Liguria’s most ancient temple The Sanctuary of the Madonna of Soviore.
-It’s a point where hikers can join with a track from Monterosso.
-To join with a track from Monterosso al Mare, on foot it takes about one and a half hours to get there on path 509.
-The easier option is to move there with official busses, which operate regularly between Monterosso to the sanctuary.
-Ends at the scenic viewpoint at Punta Mesco.
+The 1/d trail starts near the village of Puin in Termine.
+It is 7 km long and takes about 2 hours to complete.
+The altitude is around 400 meters, and on the way there is Liguria’s most ancient temple, The Sanctuary of the Madonna of Soviore.
+Hikers can join a track from Monterosso by foot in about one and a half hours through path 509, or they can take the easier option and move there with official buses that operate regularly between Monterosso and the sanctuary.
+The trail ends at the scenic viewpoint of Punta Mesco.

 1/e.
 Cape of Mesco – Levanto

-Cape of Mesco aka Punta Mesco is a viewpoint where there are one of the best views over all five villages.
-That’s why it’s a popular spot among tourists.
-Hikers can climb to the viewpoint from Monterosso al Mare along path 590, starting near Hotel 5 Terre.
-The total length of the 1/e. the section is 5 km and with sharp legs, it’s done within 2 hours.
-That pathway leads around the coastal line and in the end, there are some vineyards.
-Hiking in Cinque Terre High Path ends in Levanto.
+The Cape of Mesco, also known as Punta Mesco, is a viewpoint where one of the best views over all five villages can be found.
+This is why it is a popular spot among tourists.
+Hikers can climb to the viewpoint from Monterosso al Mare along Path 590, starting near Hotel 5 Terre.
+The total length of this section is five kilometers, and with sharp legs, it can be completed within two hours.
+This pathway leads around the coastal line and in the end, there are some vineyards.
+Hiking in Cinque Terre’s High Path ends in Levanto.

-Disclaimer: There is no need to do hiking in Cinque Terre that way.
-Both trails, or any other tracks are doable each way.
+Disclaimer: There is no need to do hiking in Cinque Terre in that manner.
+Both trails, or any other tracks are feasible in either direction.

-Before you start exploring and hiking on Cinque Terre trails, know some travel tips to have less hassle on the path.
+Before you start exploring and hiking on Cinque Terre trails, know some travel tips to have fewer hassles on the path.

 Fees in some trails

-There are two tracks where there are fees for passing through trails.
-On the Blue Path, every stroller needs to lighten their wallet to hike trails between villages Monterosso al Mare to Vernazza and Vernazza to Corniglia.
-A single ticket for an adult is 7.5 euros.
-It’s free with a Cinque Terre Card.
+There are two trails where fees are required to pass through.
+On the Blue Trail, all hikers must pay a fee to walk between the villages of Monterosso al Mare and Vernazza, as well as between Vernazza and Corniglia.
+The cost for an adult is 7.5 euros.
+However, it is free with a Cinque Terre Card.

 Wear proper shoes

 Don’t be another crazy tourist with flip-flops on a trail.
-Even though the tracks aren’t challenging it’s written in local law, that hikers need to wear proper shoes.
-Otherwise, it will be fined by officials.
-Anything that covers toes and is strictly around a foot is okay.
-Anything between regular or sports shoes to special hiking shoes are allowed.
+Even though the tracks aren’t challenging, it is written in local law that hikers need to wear proper shoes.
+Otherwise, they will be fined by officials.
+Anything that covers toes and is strictly around a foot is okay, from regular or sports shoes to special hiking shoes.

-Some parts in Blue Path can take about two hours and make the shirt sweaty.
-There aren’t any water tanks in the middle of the tracks, so make sure to have a water bottle on the track.
-On the High Path, there are some places where it’s possible to fill water bottles (houses or water tanks).
+Some parts on the Blue Path can take about two hours and make you sweat.
+There aren’t any water tanks along the tracks, so make sure to bring a water bottle.
+On the High Path, there are some places where it’s possible to fill water bottles (like houses or water tanks).

-Cinque Terre trails are marked.
-Might not look that dangerous, but there are some steeper parts as well.
-Going wandering in unmarked areas and getting lost or stuck can cause problems and additional expenses.
-Rescuing by own foolishness isn’t cheap.
+Cinque Terre trails are marked; they might not appear to be dangerous, but there are some steeper parts as well.
+Going wandering in unmarked areas and getting lost or stuck can cause problems and incur additional expenses.
+Rescuing oneself from foolishness isn’t cheap.

 Benefits of Cinque Terre Card

-As previously mentioned there are additional fees in Cinque Terre hiking trails.
-It’s possible to cut down expenses with a Cinque Terre Card.
-There are two options: to have only a trekking card with 7.5 euros per day or with additional train access with 16 euros per day.
-The Cinque Terre trekking Card has no fees for hiking trails and bus services (moving with busses around the National Park).
-With additional train access (16 euros) comes unlimited train rides between the villages per day.
+As previously mentioned, there are additional fees for hiking trails in Cinque Terre.
+It is possible to reduce expenses by obtaining a Cinque Terre Card with two options; a trekking card at 7.50 euros per day or an additional train access card at 18 euros per day.
+The Cinque Terre trekking card has no fees for hiking trails or bus services within the National Park.
+With an additional train access card (18 euros) comes unlimited train rides between the villages each day.

 Moving during the warm season

-The high season is during the summer months and as everywhere in Europe, it’s the warmest season.
-Blue Path tracks are relatively easy, but with uphill and downhill climbing it will be sweating.
-Degrees can go over 30 Celsius degrees and then it’s essential to bring at least water on the track.
+The high season is during the summer months and, as everywhere in Europe, it is the warmest season.
+Blue Path tracks are relatively easy, but with uphill and downhill climbing hikers will be sweating.
+Temperatures can go over 30 degrees Celsius, so it is essential to bring at least water on the track.

 Respect the nature

-Trails in the Cinque Terre are part of National Park.
-That means there are protected fauna, landscapes, animals, and so on.
-It’s not allowed to wander around unmarked areas, pick up some trees or other fauna, throw trash on the ground (it’s everywhere actually), and harm any nature.
-Respect nature and nature will respect people.
+Trails in the Cinque Terre are part of a National Park.
+That means there is protected fauna, landscape, animals, and so on.
+It is not allowed to wander around unmarked areas, pick up trees or other fauna, throw trash on the ground (it is unfortunately everywhere), and harm any nature.
+Respect nature and nature will respect you in return.

 Taking all together

 Hiking in Cinque Terre is fun.
-There are hike trails for anyone from easy strolls up to some a bit challenging tracks.
-Bring a water bottle and a fun mood on the track, it will be enjoyable while hikers can also relish these magnificent views over Cinque Terre.
+There are hike trails for anyone, from easy strolls to some more challenging tracks.
+Bring a water bottle and a fun mood on the track; it will be enjoyable while hikers can also relish these magnificent views of Cinque Terre.

-There are pointed up the most commonly used trails, but there are more additional tracks.
-If there is a real desire then every enthusiast will find extra tracks to satisfy their needs when hiking in Cinque Terre.
+There are pointed out the most commonly used trails, but there are more additional tracks.
+If there is a real desire, then every enthusiast will find extra tracks to satisfy their needs when hiking in Cinque Terre.